Shish Tawook

 This post may contain affiliate links.
 Please read our disclosure policy.

-The recipe comes together easily, too: dice the chicken, whisk the marinade, combine and let those chill and marinate.
-Skewer the marinated chicken, grill for about 15 minutes, and you’ve arrived!
+My shish tawook recipe comes together easily, too: dice the chicken, whisk the marinade, combine, and let those chill and marinate.
+Skewer the marinated chicken, grill for about 15 minutes, and you’ve arrived!ย

 The list of ingredients for shish tawook may seem long, but these are mostly spices that give the marinade, and in turn the chicken, its incredibly wonderful flavor.

-Yogurt, which functions as a tenderizer for the chicken because of the lactic acid in yogurt.
-Plus flavor!
+Yogurt functions as a tenderizer for the chicken because of the lactic acid in yogurt.

 Fresh lemon juice.
-Together with the yogurt, a key flavor maker.
+Together with the yogurt, a key, bright flavor maker.

-Garlic.
-Because garlic!
-Lots of it, a whopping 8 garlic cloves impart tons of savory flavor here.
+Garlic, lots of it, impart tons of savory flavor here.

 Tomato paste.
 For a hit of color and more of the acidic flavors like lemon and yogurt.
-Paste from a tube is a great way to use just a couple of tablespoons.
-Powdered tomato paste is also very handy.
+Paste from a tube rather than a can is a great way to use just a couple of tablespoons.ย Powdered tomato pasteย is also very handy.

-Spices: the following make for a combination of warm spices shish tawook is known for: paprika, garlic powder, onion powder, cinnamon, allspice, oregano, cayenne pepper, salt and pepper.
+Spices: a combination of warm spices give shish tawook the flavor it is known for, including paprika, garlic powder, onion powder, cinnamon, allspice, oregano, cayenne pepper, salt, and pepper.
 Together these form the Middle Eastern flavors we love so much.

-Keep a little neutral oil (such as canola or avocado oil) to coat the grill grates.
-Don’t skip this as it makes such a difference when turning the skewers.
+Use a littleย neutral oilย (such as canola or avocado oil) to coat the grill grates.
+Don’t skip this as it makes such a difference to prevent the chicken from sticking when turning the skewers.

-Step 1.
-Make the marinade.
 The many spices in the Shish Tawook marinade make for the “wow” flavor factor that this grilled chicken is known for.
-Use plain yogurt.
-Labneh or plain Greek Yogurt are thicker, so if you use either of these, just add more lemon juice and olive oil in the marinade to loosen it.
-In a large bowl whisk the yogurt, lemon juice, and spices.
+Use plain, whole milk, unsweetened yogurt.
+Labneh or plain Greek Yogurt is thicker, so if you use either of these, just add more lemon juice and olive oil to the marinade to loosen it.

-Step 4: Skewer the Chicken.
-Thread the marinated chicken pieces on the skewers just before grilling.
+Thread the marinatedย chicken piecesย on the skewers just before grilling.
 The marinade will coat the chicken cubes rather heavily.
 Wipe away some of that marinade as you pull the chicken from the bowl to skewer it.
-Don’t crowd the chicken; be sure each cube rests next to the last one but don’t push them tightly together.
+And: don’t crowd the chicken!
+Be sure each cube rests next to the last one but don’t push them tightly together.
 This ensures the chicken can cook all the way through.

 How to serve Shish Tawook